 5. It can teach children to be more hygienic by reducing the amount of food they spit out, allowing them to learn how to manage their chewing better and to swallow what they have already processed.

-6. It can help reduce the number of preparation parents has to do because they can make more things at once and feed their child as needed without worrying about making more food every time they start to get hungry.
+6. It can help reduce the number of preparation parents have to do because they can make more things at once and feed their child as needed without worrying about making more food every time they start to get hungry.

 7. It can teach children how to manage their eating habits better and to eat when they’re hungry instead of when someone else is just putting food in front of them